What It’s Like to Grow Up With More Money Than You’ll Ever Spend

 Has the way you spend money changed?

 I think that people who grow up in this kind of life go one of two ways.
 They either go the Kim Kardashian route, which is spending, spending, spending, completely absorbing the idea that, “Yes, you are that special,” and wanting everyone to look at you.
 Or, and I know a lot of people who’ve gone this way — especially my women friends — you do the opposite.
 I wore shitty clothes around.
-I didn’t want anyone to know what I had.
-I spent most of my 20s in graduate school, and graduate school is where people shame you for having money.
-I was embarrassed by it.
-I didn’t want anyone to know.
-And actually, my kids are kind of that way now.
-They don’t want anyone to know and they want to support themselves.
-I keep trying to tell them that money is morally neutral.
+I didn’t want anyone to know what I had but money is morally neutral.
 It does not, in and of itself, make you a bad person.
 It also does not, in and of itself, makes you a good person.
 You are who you are and the least important thing about you is what you have.
 That was not, “You haven’t earned it,” you know.
 So my philosophy is you try to earn it in reverse.

 What’s that dynamic like?
 Do you see other wealthy people and think, “Oh, you earned your money, whereas I was given it”?